Paccar: Post-war

 After World War II ended, Pacific Car was a part of the federal government's Mobilization Planning Program, which meant that it promised to devote 100 percent of its facilities to military production in the event of a national emergency.
 The company was a prime contractor during the Korean War for producing tanks.
 Pacific Car chose to subcontract many of the necessary parts, boosting smaller businesses in the state.
-In 1945 Pacific Car purchased the Kenworth Motor Truck Corporation which was named after the stockholders Harry Kent and Edgar Worthington.
-Kenworth had been producing trucks in Seattle since it was incorporated in 1923.
+In 1945 Pacific Car purchased the Kenworth Motor Truck Corporation.
+Named after founding stockholders Harry Kent and Edgar Worthington, Kenworth had been producing trucks in Seattle since it was incorporated in 1923.
 During World War II, Kenworth produced trucks, airplane assemblies and sub-assemblies for the United States military.
 As the war drew to an end Kenworth shifted attention to production of commercial trucks for the postwar market.
 In 1956 Kenworth lost independent status and became a division directly under Pacific Car and Foundry.

 In 1954, Pacific Car acquired the Dart Truck Company of Kansas City, Missouri, and the Peterbilt Motors Company, of Oakland, California.
 Dart built primarily heavy off-highway dump trucks and specialty vehicles.
 Peterbilt had been a major competitor with Kenworth, producing many kinds of trucks and buses.
-Peterbilt operated as Pacific Car's wholly owned subsidiary until 1960, following which it was dissolved and made a division of Pacific Car and Foundry.
+Peterbilt operated as a wholly owned subsidiary of Pacific Car until 1960, following which it was dissolved and made a division of the company.
 Pacific Car's structural steel division made the steel used to build the 50-story Seattle-First National Bank headquarters and to build Seattle's Space Needle in 1961.
 The firm provided 5,668 steel panels, weighing 58,000 tons, which formed a major part of the load bearing walls for New York City's World Trade Center twin towers.
 The World Trade Center, like the Sea-First building, bore the building's load on the exterior walls rather than on an interior structural skeleton.
 The steel panels were shipped by rail from Seattle to New York City on more than 1,600 railcars.
 Pacific Car was the largest contractor of the 13 steel fabricators that provided steel for the World Trade Center towers.